-The Emperor Science Award program provides opportunities for high school students in 10th and 11th grades to work alongside a university-level mentoring scientist to explore the world of science and become part of the next generation of cancer researchers.
+Enter the Emperor Science Award program for a chance to work with a mentoring scientist to explore the world of cancer research.

 The 2018 Emperor Science Award program is committed to helping all students that have a passion for science join the next generation of cancer researchers.
 Through this award program, 100 winning students from across the country will be paired with a university-level mentoring scientist to collaborate on an important cancer research project.
 Students from all backgrounds are encouraged to apply.

 Whether a research project is conducted virtually, or in a lab, students will be able to connect with their mentors to develop valuable research, organization and communication skills!
 Due to varying laboratory restrictions, hands-on lab experience cannot be guaranteed.